 After you set an Administrator Password, a password prompt is displayed each time you try to access the Setup Utility program.
-If you type the wrong password, you will see an error message.
-If you type the wrong password three times, you must turn the computer off and start again.

 If both the user and administrator passwords are set, you can type either password.
 However, to change any configuration settings, you must use your administrator password.